Walk or Roll to School Day

 Read how some schools celebrated Pennsylvania Walk or Roll to School Day.

-Mark your calendar for October 9, 2013, and make plans to celebrate Walk or Roll to School Day 2013.
+Make plans to celebrate Walk or Roll to School Day 2014.

 Walk to School Day is an internationally recognized day that celebrates the benefits of walking by encouraging children to walk and bicycle to school.
 Held annually in October, the event is designated as Walk or Roll to School Day in Pennsylvania.
 By promoting walking and bicycling on a designated day and generating enthusiasm for the event, Walk or Roll to School Day promoters hope to draw attention to the need for safe routes to school and to encourage children to make walking and bicycling to school a regular activity.